Helping you to support your students in their application to Norland

 If you have a student who shows interest in studying at Norland or working with children, please encourage them to come along to one of our open days, watch one of our virtual open events or Norland Unwrapped sessions and request a prospectus.
 Encouraging students to volunteer or gain experience working with families and children will help them during their application and help them build their confidence.

 Although we don’t have a halls of residence, we work with private landlords across the city to offer accommodation that has been vetted and approved by Norland.
 We help first-year students to find accommodation in a house with other Norland students, if required.
 Second and third-year students find their own accommodation as per other universities and some of them move in with students from other universities in the city.
-Costs range between £500-550 per calendar month excluding bills.
+The approximate cost of accommodation is £550-£600 per calendar month and does not include bills.
+There are two self-contained/partially self-contained flatlets within two of our properties.
+The rent for these two rooms with additional facilities are £650 each.
 Some students choose to live with families or provide live-in childcare support to reduce their accommodation costs.
 More information can be found on our student life page